rsp/node-websocket-vs-socket.io/README.md

 Node WebSocket vs. Socket.IO
 ============================
-Comparng WebSocket and Socket.IO on Node.js with Express.js
+Comparing WebSocket and Socket.IO on Node.js with Express.js

 Examples for an answer on Stack Overflow.